 Recently, we have noticed an uptick in the number of fake ProtonVPN apps.
 Hackers create fake versions of popular applications, like Evernote, Signal, and ProtonVPN, to smuggle malware onto unsuspecting users’ devices.
-Once they are downloaded, the malware contained in these fake apps can unleash ads all over your device, take control your device’s camera, or even let attackers steal your identity.
+Once they are downloaded, the malware contained in these fake apps can unleash ads all over your device, take control of your device’s camera, or even let attackers steal your identity.
 This article explains how to avoid these fake apps and what you should do if you’ve downloaded one.

 How to spot fake apps